 In a broad sense, if you employ the services of a real estate agent, they organise a contract for you to sign, put up the For Sale sign, place an advert, field enquiries and sometimes distribute a few brochures around the area, but your biggest job will always be tidying the house before open homes regardless of whether you are selling privately or not.
 Agents then just turn up and take over.
 By selling privately, the time and effort you put in will be for your own benefit and you can even relax in between prospective buyers.

 Knowing what you need to do and organise with your own home sell is often the biggest hurdle but a little planning will make it seem fairly minor.
 What you also need to consider is whether the time and effort you put in is worth the savings you will make in agents commission fees.
-It would take 500 odd hours at $20 per hour (in the hand) to recover $10,000 worth of fees - that's over 3 months additional work or overtime which equates to about an extra year and a half if you have sold 6 properties during your lifetime!
+It would take about 1000 odd hours at $25 per hour (in the hand) to recover $25,000 worth of fees - that's a lot of work or overtime just to pay the real estate fees.

 Before selling privately you need to consider how much are you going to spend.
 Approximate prices are as follows: